Assyrian Church of the East: Iconography

-Three Syriac manuscripts from the early 19th century and earlier—they were edited into a compilation titled The Book of Protection by Hermann Gollancz—containing a number of illustrations which are more or less crude.
+Three Syriac manuscripts from the early 19th century and earlier—they were edited into a compilation titled The Book of Protection by Hermann Gollancz—contain a number of illustrations which are more or less crude.
 These manuscripts prove the continuous use of images.
 Moreover, a life-size male stucco figure was discovered in a church of Seleucia-Ctesiphon from the late 6th century.
 Beneath this church were found the remains of an earlier church.
 Although it cannot be determined which Nestorian Church was involved, the discovery nevertheless proves that the Church of the East also used figurative representations.

 Organization

 The Assyrian Church of the East is governed by an episcopal polity, the same as other apostolic churches.
 The church maintains a system of geographical parishes organized into dioceses and archdioceses.
 The Catholicos-Patriarch is the head of the church.
 Its synod is composed of bishops who oversee individual dioceses and metropolitans who oversee episcopal dioceses in their territorial jurisdiction.

 The Chaldean Syrian Church, which encompasses India and the Persian Gulf, is the largest diocese of the church.
 Its history goes back to the Church of the East that established a presence in Kerala, but the two communities maintained only a sporadic connection for several centuries, and consistent relations were only established with the arrival of the Portuguese in India around 1500.
 The church is represented by the Assyrian Church of the East and is in communion with it.

 Membership is estimated to 385,000 adherents, although some sources say as high as 500,000.
 According to scholar James Minahan around 19% of the Assyrian people belong to the Assyrian Church of the East.
 In its own 2018 Report on Religious Freedom, the United States Department of State put the Assyrian Church of the East adherents at approximately 20% of the Christians in Iraq.